-- Keep the trunk lid closed while driving.
-If the trunk lid is left open, it may hit near-by objects while driving or luggage in the trunk may be unexpectedly thrown out, causing an accident.
+- Keep the back door closed while driving.
+If the back door is left open, it may hit nearby objects while driving or luggage may be unexpectedly thrown out, causing an accident.
 In addition, exhaust gases may enter the vehicle, causing death or a serious health hazard.
-Make sure to close the trunk lid before driving. - Before driving the vehicle, make sure that the trunk lid is fully closed.
-If the trunk lid is not fully closed, it may open unexpectedly while driving, causing an accident. - Never let anyone sit in the trunk.
+Make sure to close the back door before driving. - Before driving the vehicle, make sure that the back door is fully closed.
+If the back door is not fully closed, it may open unexpectedly while driving, causing an accident. - Never let anyone sit in the luggage compartment.
 In the event of sudden braking or a collision, they are susceptible to death or serious injury.